 I was shocked when my mother told me the truth: it was due to poor foot hygiene, not my dribbling skills.

-Fast-forward almost four decades, and I’m much more diligent about skin care.
+Fast-forward almost four decades, and I'm much more diligent about skin care.
 Still, some skin issues plague me at times, like they do many men.
-Here is a look at two common problems and solutions.
+Here is a look at two common problems and solutions –– as well as advice to help you avoid getting them.

 Symptoms of dry skin include scaly patches (with or without redness), itching, and overall dryness.
 You can get dry skin year-round — from the heavy heat of summer to the bitter cold of winter.
 Sun exposure damages skin, leaving it thinner and less likely to hold in moisture over time.
 Also, aging skin produces less of the natural oils that keep skin lubricated.